GushALKDev/huff-horse-store/README.md

-## Horse Store
+## Horse Store for Huff & OPCODES training

-1. Write a basic simplestorage/horse store for Huff & OPCODES training
+1. Write a basic simplestorage/horse store ✅
+2. Write horse store in Huff ✅
+   1. Where did this data come from?
+How did remix know to send this data? ✅
+      1. 0xcdfead2e0000000000000000000000000000000000000000000000000000000000000001
+      2. How does the EVM know how to interpret/interact with data?
+   2. How does remix know to update the number of horses with this data? ✅